kandadave/paint_calculator/README.md

 # The Paint Calculator

-A practical web application for generating paint quotations, built with HTML, CSS (Tailwind CSS), and JavaScript, featuring a mock backend with JSON Server.
+A practical web application for generating paint quotations, built with HTML, CSS (Tailwind CSS), and JavaScript, featuring a live backend hosted on Render.com.

 By David Chumo

 ## Description

 This application helps users easily calculate estimated costs for painting projects.
 It's designed to demonstrate key front-end development concepts, including form handling, dynamic calculations, DOM manipulation, and asynchronous data fetching.
-The application uses **JSON Server** to simulate a backend API, allowing for the storage and retrieval of quotation history, providing a persistent experience for users.
+The application interacts with a live backend API  which uses **JSON Server** to manage the storage and retrieval of quotation history, providing a persistent and robust experience for users.

 ## Features